mainmatter/playbook/project-procedure/digital-products/README.md

 implications will only be understood once work on a particular user story has actually begun.
 Teams should in fact constantly question assumptions and priorities and change the plan at any time they see necessary.
-It is also possible at any time to go back to the planning stage for an increment and plan different user stories, include or exclude different aspects of them or even start over with product strategy or product design if new business objectives are identified.
-The goal of the planning phase is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team in to a binding specification and schedule that might have a short validity
+It is also possible at any time to go back and re-plan an increment, adding a different set of user stories, include or exclude different aspects of them or even start over with product strategy or product design if new business objectives are identified.
+The goal of the increment planning is to get a common understanding of what value will be delivered during the increment and how long that should roughly take (or what the maximum available time and budget is) but not lock the team in to a binding specification and schedule that might have a short validity